 I was a kid trying to process the emotional experiences my parents refused to accept or process themselves.
-I felt stuck within an energetic environment that was zapping my life force energy.
+I was stuck in an environment that was zapping my life force energy.

-“Hey, you deserve to be loved, someone just convinced you that you don’t;“
+Hey – you deserve to be loved, someone just convinced you that you don’t;

 & the piece de resistance:

 I ask a lot of questions about my feelings these days.
+The most asked?

-The more I wonder instead of trying to squash how I feel, the more I realize these symptoms have a purpose, that they have something to say, and that they came from somewhere – from something or someone.
-Ie, not always from me.
+The more I wonder instead of trying to squash how I feel, the more I realize these symptoms have a purpose, that they have something to say, and they came from somewhere (Fun fact, not always from me.)

-Questioning has led to some hard truths.
+Questioning has led to some difficult truths.

-The more I work and train as an intuitive, the more deeply I understand the need to look beyond the obvious when trying to find the source of our anxiety and depression.
+The more I work and train as an intuitive, the more deeply I understand the need to look beyond the obvious when trying to find the source of anxiety and depression.

+Energy transference and heightened empathy is a legitimate source of surprise anxiety.
 Did I walk past someone who has some dark shit going on in their head and tap into it?
-Is someone in my life unknowingly sucking the energy out of me?
-Does someone NOT want the best for me, ie are they jealous AF?
+Am I allowing someone in my life to suck the energy out of me?
+Does someone in my life NOT want the best for me, and need to go?

 Does this anxiety come from the effects of conditioned shame, ie someone else taught me to be ashamed of who I inherently am because someone taught THEM to feel ashamed of who they are?

+Shame transference happens a lot.
 We take on other people’s beliefs or energy and then we wonder why we feel anxious or depressed.

-Those aren’t inherent beliefs, they are learned from society.
-A society that capitalized on you not knowing about this kind of stuff.
+Those aren’t inherent beliefs, they are learned from a society that capitalizes on you not knowing about this kind of stuff.

-If we avoid the work of detaching from destructive belief systems, we will experience mental health disturbances.
+If we avoid the work of detaching from destructive belief systems, we WILL experience mental health disturbances.